jrjhealey/thesis/NOTES.md

 # Chapter 2: Phylogenetics

+ - Maybe re-do the workflow?
+Not so keen on tikz
  - i) Show that PVCs are actually very limited to photorhabdus from the MGB results.

     - Perhaps show a graph of the cumulative blast scores dropping off outside Photo?